LekoArts/gatsby-themes/examples/specimens/README.md

     </a>
 </p>

-Stub description for Specimens for Design Systems.
+Leverage the wide variety of powerful React components of '@lekoarts/gatsby-theme-specimens' to build your design system.
+Display your colors, typography or any other design tokens with ease and focus on the design system itself, not on how to showcase it.
+Works seamlessly with MDX.
 Using the Gatsby Theme [`@lekoarts/gatsby-theme-specimens`](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-specimens).

 [**Demo Website**](https://specimens.lekoarts.de)